Professional Electric Fireplace Manufacturer: Ideal for Bulk Purchases

 How to Check the Chimney Blockage

-After switching to an electric fireplace and blocking the chimney, it’s important to ensure the blockage is complete and does not affect the fireplace’s operation and safety.
-Here are some inspection steps and methods:
+After switching to an electric fireplace and blocking the chimney, it’s important to ensure the blockage is complete and safe.

 Checking the Chimney Blockage